 Disposal and composting of garden waste

-Composting turns biowaste into valuable food for your garden.
+Composting turns bio-waste into valuable food for your garden.
 Most garden waste, as well as some types of food waste, can be composted.
 But, you must make sure that any non-compostable food waste goes into your food waste bin.
-This page contains lists of what you can and cannot compost.
+Find out what you can and cannot compost.

 Compost can be made by leaving material in a heap or in a bin.
 The method you choose may depend on the size of your garden, the amount of material you have to compost or the amount of compost you need.